-3. Payroll growth rate: In the amortization of the unfunded frozen liability, payroll is assumed to increase 4.50% per year.
-This assumption includes no allowance for future membership growth.

-B. Demographic Assumptions

-- 1. Post-termination mortality rates - a.
-Healthy males Based on the 1994 Group Annuity Mortality Table for males.
-Rates are set forward one year. - b.
-Healthy females Based on the 1994 Group Annuity Mortality Table for females. - c.
-Disabled males 65% of the PBGC Table Va for disabled males eligible for Social Security disability benefits - d.
-Disabled females 100% of the PBGC Table VIa for disabled females eligible for Social Security disability benefits.
+- 3. Payroll growth rate: In the amortization of the unfunded frozen liability, payroll is assumed to increase 4.00% per year.
+This assumption includes no allowance for future membership growth. - B. Demographic Assumptions - 1.
+Post-termination mortality rates - a.
+Healthy males 115% of RP-2000 Combined Healthy for Males with White Collar adjustments, projected with Scale AA from 2000. - b.
+Healthy females 95% of RP-2000 Combined Healthy for Females with White Collar adjustments, projected with Scale AA from 2000. - c.
+Disabled males 60% of the PBGC Table Va for disabled males eligible for Social Security disability benefits - d.
+Disabled females 60% of the PBGC Table VIa for disabled females eligible for Social Security disability benefits.

-- 2. Pre-retirement mortality: 65% of the post-termination mortality rates.
+- 2. Pre-retirement mortality: 75% of the RP-2000 Combined tables with white-collar adjustment for males and females.
 15% of active member deaths are occupational. - 3.
 Disability rates Rates are applied, with 75% of disabilities considered work related, and no recoveries assumed once disabled: